gifts they might actually want

 Under $25

-“My 4-year-old, who is a huge fan of Richard Scarry books, loves playing this game,” reports Strategist writer Lauren Ro, whose son Augie received the gift for his fourth birthday.
+“My 4-year-old, who is a huge fan of Richard Scarry books, loves playing this game,” reports Strategist writer Lauren Ro, whose son Augie received it as a gift for his fourth birthday.
 It’s basically the world of Busytown in board-game form — interactive, silly, and super fun, she says.
 Players work as a team to race to the island on a ferry before the picnicking pigs eat all the food.
 Depending on what you spin, you either advance or go on a scavenger hunt to collect different objects on the six-foot-long game board.
 “It’s actually pretty challenging, even for adults,” Ro says, since there’s so much ground to cover and the illustrations are quite detailed (just like in the books).
 “But Augie relishes the challenge and gets really excited each time he plays,” she adds.

-“Let’s be clear about something: This is Russian roulette for kids,” says Feifer.
-“The plastic alligator sits poised, mouth agape.
-Players take turns pushing down one of the alligator’s teeth, until they find the randomized one that triggers the alligator — and then, snap go the jaws!
-The gator’s bite is surprisingly forceful, but kids don’t seem to mind.
-It only heightens the playful tension.
-Then you pull the gator’s mouth back open, the teeth reset, and it’s time to play again.”
+“This is Russian roulette for kids,” says Jason Feifer, editor-in-chief of Entrepreneur magazine, podcast host, and dad of two.
+“Players take turns pushing down one of the alligator’s teeth, until they find the randomized one that triggers the alligator — and then, snap go the jaws,” he says.
+The gator’s bite isn’t gentle, but kids don’t seem to mind —it only heightens the playful tension.
+To reset, you simply pull the gator’s mouth back open and it’s time to play again.

 Singer Sarah Gregory’s children — twin boys and a girl — love this bead-jewelry kit from B. Toys that comes with 500 unique pieces that easily snap together.
 Not only are they fun for kids of any gender, but also, Gregory says, they’re “great for fine-motor skills.”
 She adds that one of her sons was obsessed with these beads for a long time — and not just as elements for jewelry-making.
 “He used them to build things, like snakes,” she explains.
 Her daughter, meanwhile, played with the kit more traditionally to design baubles with her friends.